LucasSimoesSilva/Discord-bot/README.md

 10. Open the `DiscordBot` folder with your favorite Python editor.

-11. Inside the folder, create a file named '.env'.
+11. Inside the folder, create a file named `.env`.
     - In the file, you will add two variables, the Token that you obtained in the step 5 and the role admin, that is the name of the role in your serve that you want to have access to the 'clear command'
       - At the moment, you can have only one role admin